jsaussereau/AsteRISC/docs/source/userguide/software/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default program is located in ``AsteRISC-firmware/firmware/user_programs/my_asterisc_program``.
-You edit the source code in my_asterisc_program.c.
+You can edit the source code in ``src/my_asterisc_program.c``.

-You can compile from the AsteRISC root directory or the AsteRISC-firmware directory with:
+Compile from the AsteRISC root directory or the AsteRISC-firmware directory with:

 .. code-block:: console